 Spends these months Auto Motor Klassiek the magazine focuses on Toyota's rally history.
 In a diptych, we describe the background to the contemporary competition success of the largest manufacturer in the world.
 A success story that started in Belgium.
 This history is full of background stories.
 That is why we also share special events from that history with you online.
 Today part 4: the Toyota Team Europe four-fold truck in Ivory Coast, 1986.

-It has been a happy marriage since 1979: Toyota Team Europe and Africa.
-During the last weeks of the 40s, TTE made its debut with the Celica RA64 in the Bandama Rally in Ivory Coast.
-Ove Andersson and Henry Liddon drove to fifth place, the Therier-Vial duo dropped out due to an accident.
-A few years later, Toyota became unbeatable in the tough African rallies.
-Especially when Group B cannon Toyota Celica Twin Cam Turbo (TAXNUMX) was introduced, and it replaced the RA63, there was no stopping it.
+The marriage was happy since 1979: Toyota Team Europe and Africa embraced each other intimately from that year on.
+During the last weeks of the seventies TTE debuted with the Celica RA40 in the Bandama Rally in Ivory Coast.
+Ove Andersson and Henry Liddon drove to fifth place, the duo Therier-Vial dropped out due to an accident.
+A few years later Toyota became unbeatable in the tough African rallies.
+Certainly when Group B cannon Toyota Celica Twin Cam Turbo (TA64) made its entrance, and it replaced the RA63, there was no stopping it.
 The 1984, 1985 and 1986 Safari Rally editions all resulted in victories (with Waldegård-Kankkunen-Waldegård at the wheel respectively).
 The second places of 1985 and 1986 (with Waldegård and Lars-Erik Torph respectively as drivers) were just as impressive.

 Fertile soil in the Ivory Coast